mayankjain00/Netflix-analysis-project/README.md

 # Netflix-Analysis-Project

-Purpose of this project is to predict the Netflix dataset to predict the data Days, Month, Week, Year and show wise and many more thing
+Purpose of this project is to predict the Netflix dataset to predict the data Days, Month, Week, Year and show personalized TV shows and Movies content and many more thing